Gridlocked at zero and neither team giving an inch, something had to decide who gets to play in the 2016 boys state soccer championship.

-Prior to that, Kenai and Service battled through a barnburner of a game, going scoreless through 80 minutes of regulation, 20 minutes of overtime and another 10 minutes of sudden-death overtime.
+Prior to that, Kenai and Service battle through a barnburner of a game, going scoreless through 80 minutes of regulation, 20 minutes of overtime and another 10 minutes of sudden-death overtime.
 Service unofficially outshot Kenai 12-4 through all that, and both teams had their opportunities to win it in the extra sessions.

 Reemtsma, Landry and Atchley all believe the Kardinals are a different team than the one that faced South on April 16.